 The experimental physicist: Postdoctoral Researcher

-Biophysicist Yolanda uses MRI machines and data analysis to probe the brain in innovative ways and develop techniques to spot the first signs of neurodegenerative diseases like Alzheimer’s Disease.
+Biophysicist Yolanda uses MRI machines and data analysis to probe the brain in innovative ways and develop techniques to spot the first signs of neurodegenerative diseases such as Alzheimer’s.

 “What I think is interesting is that once you get to research level, you're creating and envisaging things that people haven't thought about before.
 I think in that sense it's quite artistic.”